VisionsOfficial/visionstrust-docs/docs/application/projects/project-settings.md

 ### Project Subscription

-VisionsTrust operates under a pricing model in which you manage a paid subscription per project.
+{{ app_name }} operates under a pricing model in which you manage a paid subscription per project.
 This section will not go too much in these details as when you attempt to publish a project, the platform will guide you through understanding how to activate a subscription in order to make your project published.

 ## Updating information set during creation